-Comparing to the result of Ratcliffe and Tschantz, we consider the minimal index torsion free subgroups of the Coxeter group over the 120-cell.
-Our Coxeter group here is larger than $\Gamma_4$ and is even harder to find out minimal index torsion free subgroups of it.
-See \cite{davis:1985,rt:2001} for another hyperbolic 4-manifold which is obtained from a $\frac{2 \pi}{5}$-angled 120-cell and named as Davis manifold.
-See also \cite{conder_maclachlan:2005,long:2008} for nine more hyperbolic 4-manifolds with small volume constructed in other ways.
+In comparison to the results of Ratcliffe and Tschantz, we consider the minimal index torsion free subgroups of the Coxeter group associated to the right-angled 120-cell.
+The Coxeter group used here has many more generators and relations than the group $\Gamma^4$ of integral, positive, Lorentzian $5\times 5$ matrices; this presents additional challenges in the identification of minimal index torsion free subgroups.
+For other hyperbolic 4-manifolds of small volume.
+See \cite{davis:1985,rt:2001,conder_maclachlan:2005,long:2008}.

-Small covers, or Coxeter orbifolds, were studied by Davis and Januszkiewicz in \cite{dj:1991}, see also \cite{Vesnin:1987}.
-They are a class of $n$-manifolds which admit locally standard $\mathbb{Z}_2^{n}$-actions, such that the orbit spaces are $n$-dimensional simple polyhedra.
-The algebraic and topological properties of a small cover are closely related to the combinatorics of the orbit polyhedron and the coloring on its boundary.
-For example, the $mod~2$ Betti number $\beta_{i}^{(2)}$ of a small cover $M$ over the polytope $P$ agrees with $h_{i}$, where $h=(h_{0}, h_{1},\ldots, h_{n})$ is the $h$-vector of the polytope $P$ \cite{dj:1991}.

-Every small cover can be 2-parameterized by a pair of polytope and characteristic function.
-The parameterized function is often briefly denoted as a \emph{characteristic vector} and called as \emph{a coloring}.
-We will say more about this in Section \ref{section:smallcover}.

-Garrison and Scott in \cite{Scott:02} considered the simplest $\mathbb{Z}_2^4$-coloring case over the right-angled 120-cell, which means the image of the characteristic functions are set to be $\{e_1,~e_2,~e_3,~e_4,~e_1+e_2+e_3+e_4\}$, and they found out there is a unique such non-orientable manifold up to homeomorphism.
-This manifold and the corresponding characteristic function are called as \emph{Garrison-Scott manifold} and \emph{Garrison-Scott coloring} respectively in our paper.

-We now furtherly study other hyperbolic manifolds obtained from right-angled 120-cell and their intersection forms.
-We obtain the following theorems.
+Garrison and Scott have considered the simplest $\mathbb{Z}_2^4$-coloring case over the right-angled 120-cell \cite{Scott:02}, where the image of the characteristic functions is $\{e_1,~e_2,~e_3,~e_4,~e_1+e_2+e_3+e_4\}$.
+They have found that there is only one, up to homeomorphism, such non-orientable manifold.
+The manifold and the corresponding characteristic function are denoted as \emph{Garrison-Scott manifold} and \emph{Garrison-Scott coloring}, respectively.
+We obtain some other hyperbolic manifolds from the right-angled 120-cell and prove the following:

-\begin{theorem} There are exactly 56 orientable small covers over the right-angled hyperbolic 120-cell up to homeomorphism. \end{theorem} \begin{theorem} There are exactly two eight-coloring non-orientable small covers over the right-angled hyperbolic 120-cell up to homeomorphism. \end{theorem}
+\begin{theorem} There are exactly 56 orientable small covers over the right-angled hyperbolic 120-cell up to homeomorphism. \end{theorem} \begin{theorem} There are exactly two 8-coloring non-orientable small covers over the right-angled hyperbolic 120-cell up to homeomorphism. \end{theorem}

-\begin{theorem} Let $\lambda_{59}$ be the Garrison-Scott coloring.
-With a suitable order of facets of the 120-cell $\mathcal{E}$, if we fix the images of the first 33 facets under $\lambda_{59}$ and range over all admissible colors in $\mathbb{Z}_2^4$ for facets from the 34-th to the 120-th, we can get exactly two small covers over the right-angled hyperbolic 120-cell up to homeomorphism.
-One is the original Garrison-Scott manifold and the other is a new 9-coloring manifold $M(\mathcal{E},\lambda_{60})$. \end{theorem}